-Malaysia is an emerging economy and it is attracting a lot of different investors including the forex trading investors.
-However, it has not been easy for the forex traders given the tough restrictions that have been in place over the recent past years by the Central Bank of Malaysia (Bank Negara Malaysia).
+Malaysia is an emerging economy that is attracting a lot of investors many of whom are Forex trading investors.
+However, it has not been easy for Forex traders given the tough restrictions that have been in place over the recent past years by the Central Bank of Malaysia (Bank Negara Malaysia).

-But due to the growing need by Malaysians to invest in forex trading, there have been laws, regulations, regulating bodies and commissions that have been set in place so as to ensure that the participants of the foreign exchange trading are regulated.
+But due to a growing interest by Malaysians in Forex trading, there have been laws, regulations, regulating bodies and commissions that have been set in place so as to ensure that the participants of the foreign exchange trading are regulated.

 - The Exchange Control Act of 1953

-This is the act that gives the guidelines of how Malaysians deal with foreign exchange related commodities like gold, securities, and currencies and also gives the restrictions connected to them.
+The Exchange Control Act of 1953 (pdf) consists of guidelines to how Malaysians deal with foreign exchange related commodities like gold, securities, and currencies and also gives the restrictions connected to them.

 In addition, it also regulates the import, export, and transfer of commodities or properties.

 - The Securities Commission Act of 1993